kevva/bin-wrapper/README.md

 ### new BinWrapper(opts)

 Creates a new `BinWrapper`.
-Available options are `bin` which is the name of the binary and `dest` which is where to download the binary to.
+Available options are `bin` which is the name of the binary and `dest` which is where to download/build the binary to.

 ### .check(cmd)

 Check if a binary is present and working.
 If it isn't, download and test it by running the binary with `cmd` and see if it exits correctly.

+Emits `ok` if the binary is working and `fail` if the binary failed to exit with status code `0`.

 ### .build(cmd)

 Download the source archive defined in the `src` property and build it using the build script defined in the `cmd` argument.

+Emits `finish` when build is finished successfully.

 ### .addPath(src)